Teskann/URDFast/documentation/dhparams_file_format.md

 It is of course possible to have a 0 degrees of freedom row, if you have only floating-point values in your row.

-**&nbsp;If you wonder why, it is because URDF files don't name the degrees of freedom of their joints, and the same algorithm is used to deal with robots described in .dhparams files.*

 ## Useful Informations